shigebeyond/jkmvc/doc/orm/relation.md

 Using the above, the posts could be access using `user["posts"]`.

-The model name used by default will be the singular name of the alias using the `inflector` class.
+The model name used by default will be the singular name of the relation name.
 In this case, `posts` uses `post` as the model name.
 The foreign key used by default is the owner model's name followed by `_id`.
 In this case, the foreign key will be `user_id` and it must exist in the posts table as before.

 Let's assume now you want to access the posts using the name `stories` instead, and are still using the `author_id` key as in the `belongsTo` example.
 You would define your hasMany relation as: